-The first three COPs aimed to strengthen the recent Convention.
-The parties are implementing the Convention through various strategies to address this heavy metal pollutant throughout its life cycle, which includes:
+The Parties are implementing the Convention through various strategies to address this heavy metal pollutant throughout its life cycle, which includes:

-- Banning new mercury mines and phasing out existing ones within 15 years; - Taking action to reduce the use of mercury in artisanal and small-scale gold mining; - Phasing out mercury use in certain industrial processes, as well as in the production of everyday items, such as certain compact fluorescent lamps and batteries; and - Controlling the emissions of mercury as a by-product from a range of industrial sectors including coal burning.
+- Banning new primary mercury mines and phasing out existing ones within 15 years; - Taking action to reduce, and where feasible eliminate, the use of mercury and mercury compounds in artisanal and small-scale gold mining and processing; - Phasing out mercury use in certain industrial processes, as well as in the production of everyday items, such as certain compact fluorescent lamps and batteries; and - Controlling the emissions of mercury as a by-product from a range of industrial sectors including coal burning.

-The Minamata Convention on Mercury, the world's youngest multilateral environmental agreement, will make a real impact on human health and the environment by tackling one of the world's most dangerous pollutants and hopefully, #MakeMercuryHistory.
+The Minamata Convention on Mercury, the global youngest multilateral environmental agreement, will make a positive impact on human health and the environment by tackling one of the world's most dangerous pollutants and hopefully #MakeMercuryHistory.

-• Contact: Minamata Secretariat, MEA-MinamataSecretariat@un.org
+Contact: Minamata Convention Secretariat, MEA-MinamataSecretariat@un.org

-8. Vienna Convention for the

-Protection of the Ozone Layer

-and the Montreal Protocol on

-Substances that Deplete the
+Vienna Convention for the 8. and the Montreal Protocol on Substances that Deplete the Ozone Layer

-Ozone Layer

 The Vienna Convention for the Protection of the Ozone Layer is a framework agreement that was adopted on 22 March 1985 to protect the ozone layer, which was at the time experiencing massive depletion, particularly over the Antarctic, threatening to cause damage to human health and the environment.
-The Montreal Protocol was subsequently adopted on 16 September 1987 to control man-made chemicals that deplete the ozone layer, notably chlorofluorocarbons (CFCs) and halons, with later adjustments and amendments speeding up the control measures and adding ozone depleting substances such as methyl bromide and hydrochlorofluorocarbons (HCFCs) which were used in a wide range of applications including aerosol propellants, air conditioning, refrigeration, foam-blowing, and fire extinguishing.
+The Montreal Protocol was subsequently adopted on 16 September 1987 to control man-made chemicals that deplete the ozone layer, notably chlorofluorocarbons (CFCs) and halons, with Protection of the Ozone Layer later adjustments and amendments speeding up the control measures and adding ozone depleting substances such as methyl bromide and hydrochlorofluorocarbons (HCFCs) which were used in a wide range of applications including aerosol propellants, air conditioning, refrigeration, foam-blowing, and fire extinguishing.
 The Montreal Protocol was also more recently amended to include non-ozone depleting substances called hydrofluorocarbons (HFCs), which are potent greenhouse gases.
-Unlike substances previously included under the Montreal Protocol, HFCs have no ozone-depleting potential.
+Unlike substances previously included under the Montreal Protocol, HFCs have no ozonedepleting potential.

-- Entered into force on 22 September 1988 and 1 January 1989, respectively. - 198 parties to the ozone treaties. - Secretariat located in Nairobi, Kenya, headed by Executive Secretary.
+- Entered into force on 22 September 1988 • and 1 January 1989, respectively. - 198 parties to the ozone treaties. - Secretariat located in Nairobi, Kenva, headed by Executive Secretary.